 Q: Can I make a reservation for private use?

-A: Yes, you can contact our Executive Director, Rich Harris, firstname.lastname@example.org .
+A: Yes, you can contact our Executive Director at firstname.lastname@example.org.
 The TANK is available for private and small group experiences, recordings, sessions, and small projects.
 You can find information about reserving time in The TANK here.

 Q: May I bring my own instruments to The TANK?